Mid Mountains Legal Blog

 When this arrangement is not viable, a dispute may arise as to who is to leave the family home.

-Unless there is a sole use and occupation Court Order in place, both parties to a marriage or de facto relationship are entitled to live in a jointly owned family home.
+Unless there is a sole use and occupation court Order in place, both parties to a marriage or de facto relationship are entitled to live in a jointly owned family home.
 This is often one of the main causes of disagreement following the breakdown of a relationship.
 In that event, seeking an order for sole occupancy may be an appropriate solution.

-What is a sole occupancy order?
+What is a Sole Occupancy Order?

 How can the Court assist?

 The Federal Circuit & Family Court of Australia (FCFCOA) has powers under the Family Law Act 1975 (the Act) to make an order that one party has sole use and occupation of the former family home.
-However, as ordering someone out of their own home is a big decision, the FCFCOA makes these orders cautiously.
+However, as ordering someone out of their own home is a big decision, the court makes these orders cautiously.

 Exclusive occupation orders

 A party seeking sole occupancy of the former matrimonial home should file an application for exclusive occupation with the Court which will apply while property matters are being resolved.
-In deciding whether to give a spouse exclusive use or occupation of the matrimonial home, the court will consider:

 Family violence